jmacost5/cpp-528-fall-2021-group-05/_posts/2021-11-28-ch05-evaltxcred.md

 **Interpretation of Results**

-Are the programs effective at catalizing neighborhood improvement?
+**Are the programs effective at catalizing neighborhood improvement?**

-The treatment x post variable (b3) indicates that the NMTC program is more or effective at impacting Median Home Value Growth.
-When control for the variables of Vacancy Rate, Unemployment Rate, and Household Income, we can see that appling the NMTC (treatment) does represent 9% significant growth in Median Home Value compared to the 1% decrease after application of the LIHTC program.
+The treatment x post variable (b3) indicates that the NMTC program is effective at impacting Median Home Value Growth.
+When control for the variables of Vacancy Rate, Unemployment Rate, and Household Income, we can see that appling the NMTC (treatment) represents 9% significant growth in Median Home Value compared to the 1% decrease after application of the LIHTC program.

-How can we test the parallel lines assumption in this model?
+**How can we test the parallel lines assumption in this model?**

 So I am not exactly sure how to test for this, but looking at the coefficients across both models it looks like on vacancy and